-I don’t eat them very often, but when I do, I find the texture very reminiscent of chicken or pork, which makes them ideal as vegan Barbecue pulled pork – or fajitas!
+I don’t eat soy curls very often, but when I do, I find the texture very reminiscent of chicken or pork, which makes them ideal as vegan Barbecue pulled pork – or fajitas!

 Peppers and onions make a great addition to the soy curls: I like to keep their cooking time to a minimum to retain their crunch.
 Cooking them in a hot skillet with a tiny bit of oil allows them to get slightly charred in a few spots, which adds some delicious smokiness to the taste of this fajita filling.

 To complete your perfect fajitas, serve them with warmed corn or flour tortillas along with whatever toppings fit your fancy.
 I often go simple and just add my Easy Chunky Guacamole, shredded lettuce and Sriracha.
 Feel free to go for the whole shebang of refried beans and rice, vegan sour cream (or cashew cream), pico de gallo – the list goes on!

 Besides this fajita filling, I also like to use soy curls to make spectacular vegan BBQ pulled ‘pork’ sandwiches!
-I cook the soy curls the same way as described above, then mix in my Easy Barbecue Sauce from this recipe, and voilà – a delicious sandwich filling that will wow even the most skeptical meat eater!
+I cook the soy curls the same way as described below, then mix in my Easy Barbecue Sauce from this recipe, and voilà – a delicious sandwich filling that will wow even the most skeptical meat eater!